 Colton - LaCrosse is a very small town located in the state of Washington.
 With a population of 2,126 people and just one neighborhood, Colton - LaCrosse is the 214th largest community in Washington.
-Colton - LaCrosse has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Colton - LaCrosse has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Colton - LaCrosse is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Colton - LaCrosse is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Colton - LaCrosse is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Colton - LaCrosse who work in management occupations (26.29%), office and administrative support (9.71%), and healthcare (7.50%).

 Also of interest is that Colton - LaCrosse has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Colton - LaCrosse telecommute to their jobs.
-Overall, about 10.39% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 10.39% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Colton - LaCrosse is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Colton - LaCrosse really has some of the features that families look for when choosing a good community to raise children.
 Is Colton - LaCrosse perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The citizens of Colton - LaCrosse are very well educated compared to the average community in the nation: 36.10% of adults in Colton - LaCrosse have a bachelor's degree or even advanced degree.
+The education level of Colton - LaCrosse citizens is very high relative to the national average among all cities (21.84%): 36.10% of adults in Colton - LaCrosse have a bachelor's degree or even advanced degree.

 The per capita income in Colton - LaCrosse in 2022 was $39,149, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
 This equates to an annual income of $156,596 for a family of four.
 However, Colton - LaCrosse contains both very wealthy and poor people as well.